HaschekSolutions/pictshare/README.md

 ## New Features in v2

+- Generate placeholder images by specifying the size in the URL. [example](https://pictshare.net/placeholder/555x250/color-white-blue)
 - Added support for external storage
 - [Encryption of files in external storage](/rtfm/ENCRYPTION.md)
 - Added text hosting (like pastebin)